-- 9.1.
-We will maintain a core asset register of all properties we own or manage, setting out which properties have lifts which require a thorough examination.
+- 9.1 We will maintain a core asset register of all properties we own or manage, setting out which properties have lifts which require a thorough examination.
 We will also set out which properties have lifts which require ongoing servicing and maintenance.
-This register will also hold data against each property asset of the type, age and condition of lifting equipment in place. - 9.2.
-We will operate a robust process to manage all changes to stock, including property acquisitions and disposals, to ensure that properties are added or removed as required from lift safety programmes, and the programme remains up-to-date. - 9.3.
-We will hold records of the following against all properties on each programme: - Thorough examination dates and reports. - Servicing and maintenance dates and reports. - Any examination schemes in place.

-- Evidence of completed remedial works; and

-- Entrapment incidents.

-- 9.4.
-We will keep all records for at least five years and have robust processes and controls in place to maintain appropriate levels of security for all lift safety related data and records.
+This register will also hold data against each property asset of the type, age and condition of lifting equipment in place. - 9.2 We will operate a robust process to manage all changes to stock, including property acquisitions and disposals, to ensure that properties are added or removed as required from lift safety programmes, and the programme remains up-to-date. - 9.3 We will hold records of the following against all properties on each programme: - Thorough examination dates and reports; - Servicing and maintenance dates and reports; - Any examination schemes in place; - Evidence of completed remedial works; and - Entrapment incidents. - 9.4 All records and data as outlined above will be stored in Teams, General, AC_Compliance, M & E, Domestic lifts & Lifts. - 9.5 We will keep all records for at least five years, and have robust processes and controls in place to maintain appropriate levels of security for all lift safety related data and records.

-10. Tenant Involvement and Engagement
+10 Resident Involvement and Engagement

-- 10.1.
-We consider good communication essential in the effective delivery of lift safety programmes, therefore we will establish a tenant engagement strategy and communication programme to support tenants in their understanding of lift safety. - 10.2.
-This will assist us in maximising access to carry out periodic servicing and thorough examinations, encourage tenants to report any lift safety concerns, and help us to engage with vulnerable and hard to reach tenants. - 10.3.
-We will share information clearly and transparently and will ensure that information is available to tenants via regular publications and information on our website.
+- 10.1 We consider good communication essential in the effective delivery of lift safety programmes, therefore we will establish a resident engagement strategy and communication programme to support residents in their understanding of lift safety. - 10.2 This will assist us in maximising access to carry out periodic servicing and thorough examinations, encourage residents to report any lift safety concerns, and help us to engage with vulnerable and hard to reach residents. - 10.3 We will share information clearly and transparently and will ensure that information is available to residents via regular publications and information on our website.